 If you haven’t yet established credit in the U.S., the Jasper Mastercard® could be a good fit.
 In addition to not requiring a Social Security number for approval, the card helps build your credit by reporting to two major credit bureaus.

-But if you’re in the market for a secured credit card and already have a SSN or ITIN, the Capital One® Secured Mastercard® is a good alternative.
+But if you’re in the market for a secured credit card and already have a SSN or ITIN, the Secured Mastercard® from Capital One is a good alternative.
 While the card offers a much lower credit line than the Jasper Mastercard®, it does offer a variety of useful benefits that aren’t common for a secured credit card.